cj-hilder/ble-hr-tool/README.md

 Your heart rate is within the range you have configured — above the bradycardia threshold and below your active threshold.
 The app tracks total activity time to help you budget the amount of daily exertion.

 If your heart rate drops *below* the bradycardia threshold during activity, the app forces a heart rate Reset.
-This is intended to flag the HR overshoot pattern that some people with dysautonomia experience, where an unexpectedly low reading during exertion can be a sign that activity should stop.
+This is intended to flag the HR overshoot pattern that some people with dysautonomia experience, where an unexpectedly low reading during exertion may indicate the activity should be paused.

 An optional **activity time limit** can be configured (see Settings).
 When your active time for the session reaches that limit, the app automatically triggers a heart rate reset as a reminder to end the session.